-Jesse and Angie Rethwisch Family, Wayne - Best of Show Rabbit

-A. To be eligible to show at the county fair, the 4-Her must be enrolled in the rabbit project.
+Rick and Becky Lange, Hoskins - Reserve Champion Rabbit Fur

-B. See 4-H/FFA Animals-General Rules and Animal Health Requirements for specific health requirements and other rules pertaining to animal entries.
-Exhibitors must have completed an approved food animal quality assurance training program prior to June 15.

-C. For county fair, rabbits are not required to be tattooed.
+- A. See 4-H/FFA Animals-General Rules and Animal Health Requirements for specific health requirements and other rules pertaining to animal entries.
+Exhibitors must have completed an approved food animal quality assurance training program prior to June 15. - B. For county fair, rabbits are not required to be tattooed.
 Identification will consist of two clear pictures (right and left views) taken at close range, along with the county identification form.
 All rabbits exhibited at the fair must be identified properly on forms available from the Extension Office no later than June 15 of the current year.
-Rabbits (except fryers) shown at State Fair must be tattooed.

-D. To be eligible to exhibit in a purebred class, rabbit entries must be fair representatives of one of the breeds listed in the American Standard of Perfection for Rabbits (published by The American Rabbit Breeders Association, Inc.).
-Note: Lionhead rabbits are recognized by the ARBA and can be exhibited.

-E. Check-in for 4-H/FFA and Open Class Rabbits is 6-8 p.m., Wednesday, July 20.
+Rabbits (except fryers) shown at State Fair must be tattooed. - C. To be eligible to exhibit in a purebred class, rabbit entries must be fair representatives of one of the breeds listed in the American Standard of Perfection for Rabbits (published by The American Rabbit Breeders Association, Inc.).
+Note: Lionhead rabbits are recognized by the ARBA and can be exhibited. - D. Check-in for 4-H/FFA and Open Class Rabbits is 6-8 p.m., Wednesday, July 23.
 No rabbit will be allowed in barn until rabbit has been checked in at the show arena.
 All entries in place by 8 p.m.
 Wednesday evening.
 No class changes will be allowed after check-in except for junior age exhibitors.
-Intermediate and Senior age exhibitors cannot change classes even if the judge indicates they are in an incorrect class.

-F. See Open Class Rabbit section for information pertaining to the Open Class Rabbit Show.

-G. Rabbits exhibited in the 4-H/FFA Rabbit Show are not eligible for exhibition in the Open Class Rabbit Show.

-H. A member may exhibit two entries under each premium number in the Rabbit classes.
+Intermediate and Senior age exhibitors cannot change classes even if the judge indicates they are in an incorrect class. - E. See Open Class Rabbit section for information pertaining to the Open Class Rabbit Show. - F. Rabbits exhibited in the 4-H/FFA Rabbit Show are not eligible for exhibition in the Open Class Rabbit Show. - G. A member may exhibit two entries under each premium number in the Rabbit classes.
 Please check to make sure rabbits are entered in the correct class.
-Exhibitors that have more than one rabbit showing must have another 4-Her/FFA member wearing a 4-H/FFA shirt assist them that has completed YQCA.

-I. Dress Code: See 4-H/FFA Animals-General Rules.
+Exhibitors that have more than one rabbit showing must have another 4-H/FFA member wearing a 4-H/FFA shirt assist them that has completed YQCA. - H. Dress Code: See 4-H/FFA Animals-General Rules.
 Closed toed shoes with a non-slip sole are suggested.
-No flip flops or sandals are allowed.

-J. Educational Displays for Animals - See 4-H/FFA Animals-General Rules for more information.

-K. Entries must be made to the Nebraska Extension-Wayne County office prior to the fair.
+No flip flops or sandals are allowed. - I. Educational Displays for Animals See 4-H/FFA Animals-General Rules for more information. - J. Entries must be made to the Nebraska Extension-Wayne County office prior to the fair.